moloch--/reasonably-secure-electron/README.md

 These are largely taken directly from the Electron documentation, but I've editorialized some of it based on my understanding.
 These are all boolean flags:

 * `sandbox` - If set, this will sandbox the renderer associated with the window, making it compatible with the Chromium OS-level sandbox and disabling the Node.js engine.
 This is not the same as the `nodeIntegration` option and the APIs available to the preload script are more limited.
-* `webSecurity` - This flag disables the same origin policy (SOP), setting this to `false` will cause the kitten nearest to you to die.
+* `webSecurity` - This flag disables the same origin policy (SOP), setting this to `false` will kill the kitten nearest to you.
 * `contextIsolation` - Whether to run Electron APIs and the specified preload script in a separate JavaScript context.
 This is disabled by default, but you should always set this to `true` to protect against prototype tampering.
 * `webviewTag` - Whether to enable the `<webview>` tag.
 These tags are exceedingly dangerous, you should always disable this feature.
 * `enableRemoteModule` - Whether to enable the [remote module](https://electronjs.org/docs/api/remote).
 This module is dangerous, and should be disabled whenever possible.
 A far safer approach to IPC is layed out herein.
 * `allowRunningInsecureContent` - Allow an https page to run JavaScript, CSS or plugins from http URLs.
 Default is `false`, but y'all go ahead and double tap this one.
 * `nodeIntegration` -  Whether handing a loaded gun the DOM.
 Always this to `false`.
 * `nodeIntegrationInWorker` - Whether node integration is enabled in web workers.
 Default is `false`.
-* `nodeIntegrationInSubFrames` - Option for enabling Node.js support in sub-frames such as iframes and child windows, always set this to `false`.
+* `nodeIntegrationInSubFrames` - Option for enabling Node support in sub-frames such as iframes and child windows, always set this to `false`.
 * `nativeWindowOpen` - Whether to use native `window.open()`, because what could go wrong?
 Defaults to `false`.
 * `safeDialogs` - Whether to enable browser style consecutive dialog protection.